 Bringing it back down to the scale of a single company, consider Netflix, another type 3 product.
-While their overall growth accelerates, under the hood we can see the US is already in a phase of slow-growth, whereas outside-US is taking up the slack:
+While their overall growth accelerates, under the hood we can see the US is was already in a phase of slow-growth by 2014, with outside-US is taking up the slack through 2019:

-If we chart the changes in subscribers, rather than totals, it’s clear that growth in the US is already in the declining phase of the Elephant Curve, while outside-US is still growing linearly:
+If we chart the changes in subscribers, rather than totals, it’s even more clear that growth in the US has been in the declining phase of the Elephant Curve for a while, with outside-US is growing linearly: